mojaloop/mojaloop-specification/fspiop-api/documents/API Definition v2.0-alpha.md

 ##### 6.11.2.1 Currency Conversion Services

-A request for FSPs who support currency conversion services (that is, FSPs who have the rolw of Foreign Exchange Providers or FXPs) is made using the syntax **services/FXP**
+A request for FSPs who support currency conversion services (that is, FSPs who have the role of Foreign Exchange Providers or FXPs) is made using the syntax **services/FXP**

 The information is requested by an FSP, and is provided by the switch, based on information held by the switch.
 Where an optional switch is present, an FSP must be registered by the switch as providing the FXP service.
 In a peer-to-peer context, an FSP may make this request of another participant directly.